 We are Family Law Solicitors, specialising only in dealing with family law legal issues arising from the breakdown of your relationship.
 We offer up-to-date legal expertise and a Divorce & Separation service you can both trust and rely on.

-Divorce and Dissolution of Civil Partnership
+Divorce and Dissolution of Civil Partnerships

-At Barnes Clark Family Law we appreciate the major impact the breakdown of your relationship can have on your whole family, both emotionally and financially.
-Our aim is to guide you expertly through each and every stage of the divorce process, clearly outlining your options and providing you with the information you need to make your own decisions.
+At Barnes Clark Family Law, we appreciate the major impact the breakdown of your relationship can have on your whole family, both emotionally and financially.
+Our aim is to guide you expertly through each, and every, stage of the divorce process, clearly outlining your options and providing you with the information you need to make your own decisions.
 We aim to help you achieve a constructive resolution of your differences by the quickest and easiest route available to you.

 Please note the process for dissolution of Civil Partnership is the same as divorce.
-Where the term “divorce” is used it should be taken to include dissolution of civil partnership.
+Where the term “divorce” is used, it should be taken to include dissolution of civil partnership.

 The process for dissolution of Civil Partnerships is the same as divorce.
-Where the term “divorce” is used it should be taken to include dissolution of civil partnership.
+Where the term “divorce” is used, it should be taken to include dissolution of civil partnership.

 How do I get a divorce in England and Wales?